 Responses to AIS

-Alberta Environment and Parks is working closely with a variety of stakeholders.
+The Alberta government is working closely with a variety of stakeholders.
 Together, we have developed a program that includes these components:

 - rapid response planning

 The AIS Program response actions used to detect, assess and respond to AIS introduction in Alberta are guided by the Alberta Aquatic Invasive Species Early Detection Rapid Response Plan.
 This plan provides a consistent framework for response as well as to identify the roles and responsibilities of government and stakeholders.
 Additionally, the AIS Program provides annual reports highlighting the program year and the priorities for the upcoming year.